 How to Remove a Broken Bolt or Screw (Quickly & Easily)

 Accidentally breaking a bolt or screw in your project can be a startling experience that none of us want to face.
-However, if it happens to you, it’s not the end of the world.
-There are steps you can take to remove them, and we are going to look at a few methods you can use to solve this problem.
+However, it’s not the end of the world if it happens to you.
+You can take steps to remove them, and we will look at a few methods you can use to solve this problem.
 Keep reading while we discuss punches, drills, heat, extractors, and more to help you stay better informed.

 Removing a Broken Bolt or Screw Preparation